Sandipa09/sandipa09.github.io/_pages/other.md

 Here are some useful links:

 **Economics Content**
+- [Resources for Students](https://www.aeaweb.org/resources/students) - Career opportunities and other go to resources
 - [Core Econ](https://www.core-econ.org/) - Free Economics textbooks organized by big problems (includes a textbook on using Excel to understand Economics)
 - [IPUMS](https://www.ipums.org/) - Probably the most comprehensive microlevel database
 - [NBER Public Use Data Archive](https://www.nber.org/research/data?page=1&perPage=50) - Eclectic mix of public use data